dotnetcore/CAP/docs/content/user-guide/en/transports/in-memory-queue.md

 ## Configuration

-To use In Memory Queue as a message transporter, you need to install the following extensions from NuGet:
+To use In Memory Queue as a message transporter, you need to install the following package from NuGet:

 ```powershell
 PM> Install-Package Savorboard.CAP.InMemoryMessageQueue

 ```

-Next, add configuration items to the `ConfigureServices` method of `Startup.cs`:
+Next, add configuration options to the `ConfigureServices` method of `Startup.cs`:

 ```csharp